portfedh/portfolio_grafana/README.md

 ## What it does

-The scripts create a custom portfolio visualizer to help you analyze an investment portfolio.
+The program creates a custom portfolio visualizer to help you analyze an investment portfolio.

 Its main features are:

-- Its open source.

 - You can consolidate several bank accounts into one portfolio.